-In 2023, providers also will face perennial challenges that received less attention during the PHE and remain top priorities.
-NABH will resume advocating for ongoing priorities such as the IMD exclusion and 190-day lifetime limit.
-We will also pursue sufficient funding to expand the behavioral healthcare information technology infrastructure.
+In 2024, behavioral healthcare providers continue to face perennial challenges that we discuss below.
+NABH has resumed advocating these ongoing priorities, such as the IMD exclusion and 190-day lifetime limit, among others.
+We will also continue to prioritize securing sufficient funding to expand the behavioral healthcare information technology (BHIT) infrastructure.
 We discuss these and other top NABH issues below.